|

 But

-Jesus himself was baptized between age 12 & 30, not an infant: He was baptized by John
+Jesus himself was uniquely baptized (the baptism of Divine identification) between age 12 & 30, not an infant: He was baptized by John

 the Baptist no sooner than the 15th year of the reign of Tiberius Caesar (Luke 3:1).
 His was unique